SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Step 7: Complete Representations and Certifications

-What you're certifying:
+What you are certifying:

 - Independent price determination